sangnguyen1006/Monte-Carlo-simulation-in-heterogeneous-environment/README.md

 This study builds a 3D Monte Carlo simulation program of light transport in biological tissues using the Matlab computational tool.
-The program uses the algorithm of the programs MCML and mcxyz.c.
+The program uses the algorithm of the programs MCML and mcxyz.
 Building simulation algorithms on Matlab simplifies operations for users, adds flexible graphical tools, and provides basic models for training and research purposes.